Contract Protocol Policy

 C. Limited Exceptions

-The following categories of contractual agreements are excepted from OGC review only (not necessarily Office of the Senior Vice President, Finance, Treasurer & CFO or Tax Office review, as described above):
+The following categories of contractual agreements are excepted from OGC review only (not necessarily Office of the Executive Vice President, Finance, Treasurer & CFO or Tax Office review, as described above):

 - Academic Appointments.
 Academic appointments are subject to prior review by the Provost’s Office, in consultation with the Department of Human Resources, and, therefore, do not require OGC review.